OREMOB/WORELDBuilding/MAIN.md

   - Tracks can be bought (minted) within the world.
 These can be limited edition.
   - The token would be a 3D vinyl record case with the vinyl record resting slightly outside the case.
   - Users can configure certain tracks to play when other people visit their safehouse.
-- Crazy idea, but you could set up a spotify - stream mob records, and pay the token holders from the stream profits.
-I'm a huge advocate for teams paying their holders - this is an area that needs a lot more innovation in web3.

-**Mob Dogs (or other animal/pet)**
+**Mob Pets / Mob Sidekicks**

 - I've been brainstorming on how we can leverage Ole's talent to produce more collections (without watering anything down).
-Collections are the best way to raise capital more from which to fund future development (which will potentially be necessary unless ADA moons sooner than expected).
+Collections are also a great way to raise more capital to fund future development (which will be necessary unless ADA moons sooner than expected).
-- An OREMOB dogs/pets collection (Bulldogs?) would open up a huge vista of in-world customization possibilities, as well as allow the brand to drop another collection and raise a bit of funding.
-At this point, we'd have the best looking human PFP and best looking animal PFP.
+- An OREMOB pets/sidekicks collection would is one such possibility for another collection.
+These could have PFP capabilities, but also play a role in the gameified world.
+- Sidekicks might not be PFPs, but they could act as a small in-world character that lived in the players safehouse.
+Perhaps it would be some kind of cybernetic cyberpunk creature thing.
+- This would also allow Ole to create the best looking animal PFP on Cardano (he's already done humans haha).

 **Multi-Chain Collections**